RazvanML/reco-link/_posts/2022-08-29-Rust-Startup.md

 }
 ```

 Upon failing the test, the need to debug the code becomes evident.
 Here is where I lost interest for IntelliJ Community version.
-Getting debugging capability would require the paid version of it, or paid version of CLion.
+Getting debugging capability would require the paid version.

 Clearly the partitioning function was buggy, here is the version after debugging: